University Transfer - Associate of Science

 Electives 21

-7. Foundations of lifelong learning including personal health and well-being.
+• Rely on foundations for lifelong learning, including personal health and well-being.

 In order to complete the Associate of Science degree you must complete coursework in a variety of subjects.